-Phish is hitting the road for their 2014 summer tour.
-Join the jam band as they travel to several cities from July through August.
+Phish is hitting the road for their 2014 fall tour.
+Join the jam band as they travel to several cities in October and early November.
 Take a look at the schedule below for more information and the opportunity to get Phish tickets.

 |First Album:||Phish (1986)|

 Phish was formed in 1983 at the University of Vermont by Trey Anastasio, Jon Fishman, and Jeff Holdsworth, after recruiting Mike Gordon as bassist.
 The group began playing to their fellow college students, gaining a following at both the University of Vermont and Goddard College.
 Phish self-released their first two albums, Phish and The Man Who Stepped Into Yesterday, in 1986 and 1987 at their concerts.
 The band was signed to Absolute A-Go-Go Records in 1990, and they released their first major studio album Junta shortly thereafter.
 The album was a success, eventually going gold.
 Soon, Phish was opening for acts like Santana.

 Phish has always been known for their improvisation and experimentation, and some of the band's earliest albums show this.
 On their sophomore album Lawn Boy, the band used elements of the bluegrass, jazz, and barbershop quartet styles.
 Other styles and genres drawn from by the band include folk, country, and pop.
 Their tendency to constantly tinker with different styles has taken some albums in a completely different direction from the rest; for example, the band's 11th album The Siket Disc is mostly instrumental.
 Phish has carried their improvisional style from the recording studio to the stage, weaving their famous jam sessions into concerts.
 Over the years, this approach toward their music has made Phish the leading act in the jam band genre, allowing them to inherit the spot once held by the Grateful Dead.